Jmemon/MemoryAllocator/README.md

 # MemoryAllocator
-This project was created for CS3500 at Northeast University.
+This project was created for CS3500 at Northeastern University.

 It is a memory allocator using the buddy allocator system.